latacora/latacora-service-control-policies/README.md

 This security hardening focused set of SCPs is designed to limit the attack surface of the AWS environment as well as harden the most important actions that can be taken in an account.

 This policy includes:
-* Disabling an account from leaving the organization
+* Disable an account from leaving the organization
-* Disabling changes being made to the Organizational Cloudtrail Trail
+* Disable changes being made to the Organizational Cloudtrail Trail
-* Enabling only regions that are meant to be used
+* Enable only regions that are meant to be used
+* Disable Billing Changes
+* Disable Account Changes

 #### Infrastructure Configuration Controls
 This set of SCPs is more focused on ensuring that the infrastructure that gets created in the account meets best practices at a service level.